 In this case, both the Poodle and the Bernese Mountain Dog share a few of the same behavioral traits that will more than likely be passed on to their Bernedoodle puppy.

 For example, both the Poodle and the Bernese Mountain Dog are intelligent breeds who are very alert and friendly.

-It’s more likely that your Bernedoodle will shed, even if it’s just slightly.
-We recommend brushing him with a wire brush to collect dead hair at least once a week.
+We recommend brushing your Bernedoodle with a wire brush to collect dead hair at least once a week.

 Other than that, both the Poodle and the Bernese Mountain Dog only require occasional bathing, so you can count on the same for your Bernedoodle.

-Your Bernedoodle will need his ears checked and cleaned weekly to avoid infection caused by waxy build-up and moisture.
+They will also need weekly ear checks and cleaning to avoid infection caused by waxy build-up and moisture.

 As previously mentioned, the Bernese Mountain Dog does not do well in hotter environments.

-Early health screening for your Bernedoodle is an option we like to recommend.
+Also, early health screening for your puppy is an option we like to recommend.

 Both the Poodle and the Bernese Mountain Dog are intelligent breeds who enjoy being around their family members and do well with children, so we can expect the Bernedoodle to behave similarly.